 Guidance for childminder assistants, people living or working with a childminder, committee members and other people associated with Ofsted-registered childcare.

-This doesn’t mean that you are registering to look after children.
 We need to know about you to make sure that everyone who is legally responsible for the children’s care, and anyone over 16 who could come into contact with children, is suitable.

 Living or working with a childminder

 Ofsted needs to check you if you’re 16 or over and you live or work in the home where the childminder will care for children.
 This includes if you:

 - are a household member – that is, you live with a current or prospective Ofsted-registered childminder

 - work regularly for a current or prospective Ofsted-registered childminder during childcare hours, for example as a cleaner